Why your Kitchen Can Look Exactly Right and Still Feel Wrong

 A client comes to us wanting a clean, modern kitchen: white cabinets, minimal hardware, bright and open.
 Great.
 We love that direction.

-So we configure accordingly: deep double-drawer bases for the cookware, a dedicated pull-out spice rack, a waste basket cabinet tucked under the counter.
+So we configure accordingly.
+Deep double-drawer bases for the cookware.
+A dedicated pull-out spice rack.
+A waste basket cabinet tucked cleanly under the counter.
 The aesthetic stays exactly where she wanted it.
 The kitchen finally works the way she needed it to.

 That is the difference a conversation makes.